Date of birth – 18 September 1988 Nottingham

 Nottinghamshire First Class Debut – 23 April 2008 v Oxford MCCU (The Parks)

-The strapping fast bowler remains one of the most popular performers in the Nottinghamshire squad and his no-nonsense, run in all-day, approach is usually heralded by a roar of approval from his noisy fan-base, appreciative of his efforts.
+Luke Fletcher remains one of the most popular performers in the Nottinghamshire squad and his no-nonsense, run-in-all-day approach is usually heralded by a roar of approval from his noisy fanbase, appreciative of his efforts.